chaser7016/Mubiquity/readme.md

 ## Motivation

-This app and any other apps posted here on my GitHub are solely for the purpose of increasing my Javascript skills, learing/playing with the latest frameworks and to overall keep my skills on the cutting-edge.
-Also, to and at times solve problems like not being able to easily share songs on mobile devices, which this app solves.
+This app and any other apps posted here on my GitHub are solely for the purpose of increasing my Javascript skills, learning/playing with the latest frameworks and to overall keep my skills on the cutting-edge.
+Also, to solve problems like not being able to easily share songs on mobile devices, which this app solves.

 ## Contributors